olonaut/breakout/README.md

 So I was trying to learn MonoGame/C# and got the Idea to try making a simple Breakout game.
 If anyone wants to help me with that, feel free.
 But if you push code, please document what you are doing, becuase I am quite a noob.
+The Game is meant to be played in windows mode, on a fixed resolution.
+This may change in the future, yet it is the current state to save time drawing out Hi-Res textures.

 Planned are:
 ##Basic Gameplay mechanics: